coverclock/com-diag-hazer/README.md

 range of my location in Denver Colorado.
 So this could be the U.S. military doing testing.

-I've added code to gpstool to monitor the comings and goings of GPS PRN 4 and remark upon them in the system log.
+I added code to gpstool to monitor the comings and goings of GPS PRN 4 and remark upon them in the system log.
 Here's an example of what those log messages look like during an actual run of just a few hours. '#' is the initial state value when gpstool starts running, '?' means GPS PRN 4 came into